 Mr. Chibonga is from Malawi and has more than 25 years governance experience from working on various boards of both for-profit and non-profit organizations including World Vision Malawi, Press Agriculture, Opportunity International Bank of Malawi Ltd, Cooperative Insurance Company of Malawi, the Jubilee University Council, Commercial Agriculture Support Services, African Institute for Corporate Citizenship (AICC), Civil Society Agriculture Network (CISANET), Food Agriculture and Natural Resources Policy Analysis Network (FANRPAN), World Economic Forum Global Agenda Council (GAC) on Food and Nutrition Security, European Economic and Social Follow-Up Committee (EESC), and the National Advisory Council for Strategic Planning.

-Mr. Chibonga is from Malawi and is a board member of the Cooperative Insurance Company of Malawi, the Jubilee University Council and the Commercial Agriculture Support Services.
-He holds a BS degree from the Bunda College of Agriculture at the University of Malawi and an MSc in landscape ecology design & maintenance from the University of London, where he also holds a master’s certificate in NGO management.
+Mr. Chibonga holds a Diploma and BSc degree from Bunda College of Agriculture of the University of Malawi and an MSc in Landscape Ecology Design & Maintenance from the University of London, where he also obtained a Master’s Certificate in NGO Management.